Windows Basics

 The images on this page were mostly taken from Windows 7 and may look different than your computer.
 However, they will serve to introduce you to the general concepts and will gradually move more towards current Windows 10 illustrations.

-Starting with Windows 8, the touch-screen is emphasized which means less reliance on a mouse and keyboard and more like the experience with a tablet or smart phone.
+Starting with Windows 8, the touch-screen is prioritized, focusing less on a mouse and keyboard and becoming more like the experience of using a tablet or smart phone.

 Windows 10 is a mobile-first, cloud-first touch-based operating system that can use a mouse for navigation.
 As such, it is moving away from the traditional Windows interfaces and precepts.
 The user has far less control over this version of Windows than any prior version.